A-Pogam/M-dilabo-Solutions/README.md

     mvn spring-boot:run -pl gatewayApplication

 ## GreenCode
-Green Code, also known as responsible code, is part of a larger movement called green IT or sustainable computing.
+Green Code, also known as responsible code, is part of a larger movement called green IT.

 This concept encompasses all information and communication technologies that contribute to achieving sustainable development goals.
 It considers the environmental, social, and economic impacts of these activities.